Overall Patient Rating

 Learn more about Behavioral Health at Reliant

-Dr. Piccoli has a special interest in treating mood disorders as well as addiction problems.
-She often treats patients using cognitive behavioral therapy (CBT) and psycho-dynamic therapy.
-“The way that I try to approach treating people is get to know them the best I can…who they live with, what their days look like, what their upbringing has been.
-Understanding what a person’s life looks like outside of their symptoms is very helpful in finding the right treatment.
-Sometimes it takes a lot of digging to find out the root cause of the problem.”
+Dr. Piccoli has a special interest in treating mood disorders as well as perinatal psychiatry.
+She often treats patients using psychotherapeutic techniques, while addressing medication needs.
+“The way that I try to approach treating people is to get to know them the best I can…who they live with, what their days look like, what their upbringing has been.
+Understanding what a person’s life looks like outside of just their symptoms is often essential in finding the right treatments.”

 Dr. Piccoli works inside Reliant’s primary care offices and treats patients who are 18 and older.
 “This way, I am able to work closely not only with the patients but also their primary care providers,” she explains.
-“This makes it a lot easier to coordinate care as the primary care doctor may have known the patient for years.
-Learning from them can be really important.”
+“Working collaboratively with a patient’s primary care team is such an important piece of the care we can provide, and it ultimately benefits the patient.”

-When she is not busy helping patients Dr. Piccoli enjoys being with her family and spending time outdoors including local nature walks and going hiking and biking.
-She also enjoys crocheting.
+When she is not busy helping patients Dr. Piccoli enjoys being with her family and spending time outdoors, reading, and crocheting.

 Offices and Locations